4dn-dcic/4dn-cloud-infra/docs/running_foursight_from_ec2.rst

 repository's *scripts/local_testing_ec2_setup.sh* script utilizes pyenv tools to configure a virtual environment with all required packages; see the script for details.

+As pyenv and poetry require proper environmental variables to function, these will be set by the script and added to the shell configuration file.
+If running the script within an interactive shell, the variables can be set via:

+    ``source ~/4dn-cloud-infra/scripts/local_testing_ec2_setup.sh``

+or via:

+    ``sh ~/4dn-cloud-infra/scripts/local_testing_ec2_setup.sh``
+    ``source ~/.bashrc``.

 Note the modification of this repo's *pyproject.toml* within the script above to install foursight locally, enabling on-the-fly debugging and changes to be incorporated when running checks/actions.